Important Things to Remember

 The best 1% of job seekers never send a "video resume."
 Instead, they use a 60-second pitch focused on solving problems.

-• By focusing on one big result you achieved, you change how people see you.
+- Focusing on one big result you achieved changes how people see you.

 Using the video as a final closing tool, instead of something you send right at the start, helps you get past automatic screening systems and makes you look like a smart investment, not a risk.